-From 6 April 2021, all public authorities (ie third sector organisations, such as some charities) and medium and large-sized clients will be responsible for deciding the employment status of consultants.
+Since 6 April 2021, all public authorities (ie third sector organisations, such as some charities) and medium and large-sized clients will be responsible for deciding the employment status of consultants.
 This means that the responsibility for deciding consultants’ employment statuses (and statuses for tax purposes) will therefore shift from the consultant to the client.
 If this tax status is incorrect, the client will be responsible for any fees and penalties, making it very important to get it right.

-If you need bespoke legal advice on determining a consultant’s IR35 status, seek IR35 status determination advice.
+For more information, read IR35 and IR35 status determination.
+If you need legal advice on determining a consultant’s IR35 status, seek IR35 status determination advice.

 You also need to be aware of confidentiality and intellectual property (IP) created by the consultant.